-Today Intel announced the news that MeeGo will no longer be developed and has joined Linux Foundation and LiMo Foundation in support of the new Linux based mobile OS Tizen.
-Which is expected to start appearing on devices in the first quarter of 2012.
+Today Intel announced the news that MeeGo will no longer be developed and has joined the Linux Foundation and LiMo Foundation in support of the new Linux-based mobile OS Tizen.
+This new platform is expected to start appearing on devices in the first quarter of 2012.

-Tizen will retain the same principles and open source standard as the MeeGo project Intel explains:
+Tizen will retain the same principles and open-source standards as the MeeGo project, Intel explains:

 “Tizen builds upon the strengths of both LiMo and MeeGo and Intel will be working with our MeeGo partners to help them transition to Tizen,” – “This new project is first and foremost open source, and based on Linux.
 So it begs the question: why not just evolve MeeGo?
 We believe the future belongs to HTML5-based applications (…) Shifting to HTML5 doesn’t just mean slapping a web runtime on an existing Linux, even one aimed at mobile, as MeeGo has been”

-For more information jump over to the Linux Foundation website and new Tizen website.
+For more information, jump over to the website and new Tizen website.

 Latest Geeky Gadgets Deals